McGill-DMaS/Kam1n0-Community/documentation/web-ui.md

 ![picture2](https://cloud.githubusercontent.com/assets/8474647/15021218/8973868a-11f3-11e6-8228-48effe4e786e.png)

 Besides of the `Clone Graph View`, there is a `Clone List View` on the other tab.
 Instead of showing the clone relationship in a force graph, the `Clone List View` shows it in a tree structure.
-It is much easier to browse when the number of clone is large.
+It is much easier to browse the clones when the number of clone is large.

 ![picture1](https://cloud.githubusercontent.com/assets/8474647/15021171/51e4ee52-11f3-11e6-9cf0-f201cc991458.png)